 Realistic Picture of Rural images

 He never exaggerates things.
 His poetry is always realistic in nature.
 If he ever illustrates any problem in any of his poems then it is the problem of every common man.
-He motivates through his poetry then he targets the common person.
-It seems that his targeted audience was persons who can barely read.
+He motivates and targets the common people through his poetry.
+It seems that his targeted audience was somebody who can barely read.
 In short, he does poetry for laymen.
 He remains realistic; therefore, there is no chance of ambiguity in the poetry of Robert Frost.
-Thus, reality and portrayal of realistic rural images is one of the major characteristics or salient features of Robert Frost poetry.
+Thus, reality and the portrayal of realistic rural images are major characteristics or salient features of Robert Frost poetry.
 Once he said:

 “I am not a regionalist, I am a realist.
 I write about realms of democracy and realms of the spirit.“Robert Frost

 Critics always first judge the clarity in the poetry of a poet.
 Poetry has no limits and the choice of words always depends on the poet; however, simple language is what helps the readers to understand the poem completely and also helps them to understand the motive of the poet.
 Some poets use far-fetched metaphors and similes which increase ambiguity but Robert Frost denies all that and uses language that even a layman can understand.
 He does not only portray rural life but writes poetry for the people who can read it without any obstruction.